neurogenetics/GWAS-pipeline/README.md

 # then use the .eigenvec file
 ```

-FlashPCA (you can speed up things by adding --memory 119500 --threads 19 in PLINK and --numthreads 19 in FlashPCA
+FlashPCA (you can speed up things by adding --numthreads 19 in FlashPCA)
 ```
 # Filter data
 plink --bfile FILENAME --maf 0.01 --geno 0.01 --hwe 5e-6 --autosome --exclude exclusion_regions_hg19.txt